June 17-19, 2019

 Finance is about making investment and managerial decisions in the face of uncertainty, based on economic information gleaned from the balance sheet and income statements, macroeconomic announcements or other economics news.

-Accounting & Finance for Non-Financial Managers is divided into three, one-day sections: financial accounting, managerial accounting and corporate finance.
+Accounting & Finance for the Non-Financial Manager is divided into three, one-day sections: financial accounting, managerial accounting and corporate finance.
 Over these three days, this course will guide you through the financial decision making process from start to finish.

 - Basic accounting principles